crazytonyli/Objectify/README.md

 ## Hash

-The hash algorithm is from [Mike Ash's blog post]
+The hash algorithm is from [Mike Ash's blog post].

 ## License